sebspion/reqs/draft-ietf-lake-reqs.md

 #### Time {#nbiot-time}

 Coverage significantly impacts the available bit rate and thereby the time for transmitting a message, and there is also a difference between downlink and uplink transmissions (see {{nbiot-power}}).
-The transmission time for the message is essentially proportional to the number of bytes.
+The transmission time for a message is essentially proportional to the number of bytes.

-Since NB-IoT is operating in licensed spectrum, in contrast to e.g. LoRaWAN, the packets on the radio interface can be transmitted back-to-back, so the time before sending OSCORE protected data is limited by the number of round trips/messages of the AKE and not by a duty cycle.
+Since NB-IoT is operating in licensed spectrum, in contrast to e.g. LoRaWAN, the packets on the radio interface can be transmitted back-to-back, so the time before sending OSCORE protected data is limited by the number of round trips/flights of the AKE and not by a duty cycle.

-#### Round trips and number of messages {#nbiot-rtt}
+#### Round trips and number of flights {#nbiot-rtt}

 As indicated in {{nbiot-time}}, the number of frames and round-trips is one limiting factor for protocol completion time.